discort/data_scripts/README.md

     "type": "service_account"
   }
   ```
-  4. Go to Google Sheets and share your spreadsheet with an email you have in your `json_key['client_email']`.
+  * Go to Google Sheets and share your spreadsheet with an email you have in your `json_key['client_email']`.
 Otherwise you’ll get a `SpreadsheetNotFound` exception when trying to open it.

 2. Paste obtained data to `config.py` file.

-3. Install requirements.
+3. Install requirements with `python3.5`.
 ```
 pip install -r requirements.txt
 ```